Jmiguel14/meet-goal-project/README.md

 - [Disposición](#-disposición)

 ## ℹ️ General info
 Mobile App that allows sport clubs to filter their players through calls, and it gives to players the chance to let the clubs know their skills.
-The App is being built with Ionic, React, and Firebase as a backend.
+The App is being built with Ionic, React, and Firebase.
 ## 📷 Screenshots
 ## 👨‍💻 Technologies
 ## ⚙️ Setup